 Transfer/sec: 2.22MB

 Keep the same URL, Host header, cookies, thread count, concurrency, and duration for every comparison run.
-Benchmark a representative uncached endpoint, not an admin page or a CDN-served asset that hides Nginx work.
+Benchmark a representative endpoint that reaches Nginx, not a CDN-served asset or admin page that hides the work being tuned.

 Related: How to benchmark Nginx with wrk